shanemmattner/ESP32-C3_Rust_Tutorials/README.md

 ## Chapter 2 - Blinky thread
 We'll take our blinky example and move it into a thread.

-## Chapter 3 - Blinky state machine
+## Chapter 3 - Blinky FSM
-Next we'll put the blinky logic into a state machine using the [statig crate](https://github.com/mdeloof/statig).
+Next we'll put the blinky logic into a FSM using the [statig crate](https://github.com/mdeloof/statig).

+## Chapter 4 - Blinky + WiFi
+Blinky, but now we're connected to WiFi

+## Roadmap:

+- MQTT transfer
-## Chapter 4 - Blinky + Button Hierarchical State Machine
+- Blinky + Button Hierarchical State Machine
-Add a layer above the blinky that will monitor for a GPIO interrupt and turns the blinky on/off

-## Chapter 5 - Timer
-Use a timer to generate blinky
+- Timer to generate blinky

-## Chapter 6 - ADC Reading
-Read a single ADC which turns the blinky on/off

-## Chapter 7 - ADC reader state machine
-Make a state machine that will read all of the enabled ADC's at some frequency, and make that data queriable from other parts of the program
+- ADC-to-pwm blinky

-## Chapter 8 - DMA transfer
+- DMA
-Show how to use DMA transfer

-## Chapter 9 - Wi-Fi connection

-## Chapter 10 - MQTT transfer

-## Chapter 11 - SPI
+- SPI
-Read/write to SD card

-## Chapter 12 - I2C
-Interract with SX1509 GPIO expander
+- I2C connect to GPIO expander

-## Chapter 13 - LED PWM controller

-## Chapter 14 - UART CLI
+- CLI

-## Chapter 15 -